 Location of the Howard Johnson Anaheim

-Disneyland differs from Walt Disney World in that nearby, Good Neighbor hotels are easily within walking distance of the parks.
-Staying on theme park property isn’t nearly as important in California, because off-property hotels may still be very convenient and it’s often a short walk to the parks.
+Disneyland differs from Walt Disney World in that nearby Good Neighbor hotels are easily within walking distance of the parks.
+Staying on theme park property isn't nearly as important in California because off-property hotels may still be very convenient, and it's often a short walk to the parks.

 I flew into Long Beach Airport at about 7:30 pm and was at the hotel within about 25 minutes.
 On Sunday morning, I flew out of LAX very early, and it took about 30 minutes to get there - although I'd expect it to take much longer with traffic.